API java : PipedOutputStream

 throws IOException

 Writes len bytes from the specified byte array starting at offset off to this piped output stream.
-If a thread was reading data bytes from the connected piped input stream, but the thread is no longer alive, then an IOException is thrown.
+This method blocks until all the bytes are written to the output stream.

 Overrides: